The most popular areas of the park are:

-Palacio de Cristal: This beautiful building was built in the late 19th century as part of an exhibit about the Philippines (a former Spanish colony) that was held in Madrid.
+The Glass Palace: This beautiful building was built in the late 19th century as part of an exhibit about the Philippines (a former Spanish colony) that was held in Madrid.
 The purpose of this building was to serve as a greenhouse where visitors could admire plants and flowers brought for the exhibit.
 Today, the Palacio de Cristal has been converted into a hall where artworks from the Reina Sofía Museum of Modern Art are shown.

-Fuente del Ángel Caído: Madrid is a peculiar city, and proof of this is that the first sculpture in the world dedicated to the devil was built here.
+Monument of the Fallen Angel: Madrid is a peculiar city, and proof of this is that the first sculpture in the world dedicated to the devil was built here.
 The sculpture, made from bronze, shows the devil twisting as a serpent coils around his legs.
 Coincidence or not, this fountain is situated at an official altitude of 666 meters above sea level.

 Besides the numerous tourists and locals who enjoy the park each day, Parque de Retiro is also home to a good number of squirrels, ducks and peacocks that are used to tourists and are relatively easy to spot.
 Without a doubt, this is one of our favorite free things to do in Madrid.